Aura (IV of Spades song): Reception

 The release of "Aura" as well as the group's reunion was met with mass reactions.
 Philippine publications reported that fans of Original Pilipino Music (OPM) expressed delight, disbelief, and excitement regarding the reunion on social media.
 (Note: As reported by ABS-CBN News' Push Team, Billboard Philippines, and GMA Network's news divisions.)
 A multitude of OPM artists and bands posted their reaction of the reunion or reposted the group's announcement of the song.
 One such artist was Toneejay, whose post on Facebook about his reaction went viral for the reflection of his experiences with their music.
-Roslyn Pineda, the General Magager of Sony Music Philippines, said in a press statement that the song's release was an "unprecedented moment in Filipino music" and that she felt "surreal" that the band reunited.
+Roslyn Pineda, the General Manager of Sony Music Philippines, said in a press statement that the song's release was an "unprecedented moment in Filipino music" and that she felt "surreal" that the band reunited.
 The founder and original manager of the group, Allan "Daddy A" Silonga, was exceedingly proud of their reunion based on his post about it on Facebook.